logzio/logzio-logback-appender/README.md

 ```

 ### Release notes
+ - 1.0.18
+   - added `compressRequests` parameter to enable gzip compression of the logs before they are sent.
+   - added option to inject system property value into additionalFields, logzioUrl and token.
  - 1.0.16 - 1.0.17
    - added `line` parameter to enable printing the line of code that generated this log
  - 1.0.15 - 1.0.16